kchen29/p1shell/README.md

 Bugs:
 * `cd` doesn't work with ~ for the home directory
 * `cd` with no other args doesn't change to the home directory

+Fixed bugs:
+* seg fault when only EOF character is entered as input